 Pacific Leadership and Governance ‘Precinct’ Tracer Study

-To achieve these aims, the project team—including Tanorama and the PNG National Research Institute—is deploying a range of qualitative and quantitative research methods including surveys, interviews, video case studies, most significant change sense making and participatory ethnography.
-This range of methods allows the project to illuminate not only how participants have been affected by the programs they have attended, but also what sorts of impacts they in turn have been able to make in their workplaces, their sectors, and on their families and communities.
+To achieve these aims, the project team—including Tanorama and the PNG National Research Institute—deployed a range of qualitative and quantitative research methods including surveys, interviews, and video case studies.
+This range of methods allowed the project to illuminate not only how participants have been affected by the programs they attended, but also what sorts of impacts they in turn have been able to make in their workplaces, in their sectors, and for their families and communities.

 In mid-2020, the project was understandably interrupted by the necessary measures taken to counter the spread of Coronavirus.
 These measures of course included a disruption in travel, new social distancing guidelines, and also a 2 month shutdown in PNG.
 Nevertheless, the Tracer study was able to push forward.
 Square Circle developed innovative collaboration platforms for the study to enable the research team and stakeholders to continue to collaborate, conduct analysis and prepare our field teams.